 Mr. Barry is employed pursuant to an employment agreement that automatically renews for one-year terms unless either Quaker or Mr. Barry gives 90 days prior notice of non-renewal.
 In accordance with the terms of the employment agreement, the Committee reviews and adjusts Mr. Barry's annual base salary each year.
-The total base salary Mr. Barry received for 2011 was \$539,583.
-Mr. Barry is eligible to participate in our GAIP and LTIP.
+The total base salary Mr. Barry received for 2013 was \$664,583.
+Mr. Barry is eligible to participate in our GAIP and LTIP, as well as certain other benefit programs as discussed earlier in this proxy statement.

 Mr. Barry's employment agreement provides that upon the termination of his employment for any reason, except for death or "disability," or by us for "cause," or a "covered termination," as this latter term is defined in his Change in Control Agreement, Quaker will pay him 18 monthly severance payments that, in the aggregate, are equal to 150% of his base salary at the time of termination plus bonus equal to the average annual bonus earned under Quaker's annual incentive compensation in the applicable three-year period, excluding from the average any year in which no amounts were paid.
-In general, this three-year period is the year of termination and the two preceding years (if Mr. Barry received a bonus in the year of his termination), or otherwise, the three calendar years prior to his termination.
+In general, this three-year period would be expected to be the year of termination and the two preceding years (if Mr. Barry received a bonus in the year of his termination), or otherwise, the three calendar years prior to his termination of employment.

 In addition to the payments described above, Mr. Barry is entitled to 18 months of medical and dental coverage at a level equal to the coverage provided before his date of termination of employment and the severance allowance will be taken into account in determining his retirement benefit under the SRIP.
 In addition, an additional 18 months of service and age will be credited in determining this retirement benefit.
-See the discussion under the caption "Potential Payments Upon Termination or Change in Control" on page 40 of this proxy statement.
+See the discussion under the caption "Potential Payments Upon Termination or Change in Control" on page 44 of this proxy statement.